 - 2009: Temple Beth-El received the Irving J. Fain Award for Social Action by the Religious Action Center for our “Darfur Calls” program.

 - 2013: Temple Beth-El received the Irving J. Fain Award for Social Action by the Religious Action Center for our “Food & Fun Summer Day Camp” (now called CreativKids SA).

 - Since 2014, Rabbi Mara Nathan has continued to maintain Temple Beth-El as a contemporary and welcoming place of worship.
 Together with Rabbi Marina Yergin and Cantor Julie Berlin, Temple Beth-El remains one of the very few Reform temples with all female clergy.

 - Since 2017, Rabbi Marina Yergin has integrated a community organizing and small group structure into our social action and social justice activities.
 We encourage lay leaders to learn about and engage with community issues about which they are passionate.

 - In 2018, Temple Beth-El created the position of Social Justice Fellow to amplify and further develop unique direct service activities, ongoing volunteer opportunities, and advocacy efforts.
 Our first Social Justice Fellow Ross Halfant has created many programs including NEFESH, and developed family mitzvah days for our religious school families.

-The Temple Beth-El Action Combined with Tikkun Olam (ACT) Committee welcomes Temple members interested in making a difference in our congregation, city, nation, and world.
+The Temple Beth-El Advocacy Combined with Tikkun Olam (ACT) Committee welcomes Temple members interested in making a difference in our congregation, city, nation, and world.
 ACT meets monthly on the second Tuesday of every month at 6:30 PM.
 At meetings, members discuss our congregation’s advocacy work (tzedek tirdof), volunteer opportunities (g’milut chasadim), and educational forums (limud) within and outside of our community.